-Karen: Tell us about the fire that you were so close with.
+Karen: Okay, and then could you tell us about your fire that you were so close with.

-Naomi: That was very traumatic, the Wedge Canyon fire of 2003.
-Every 10 years I have a birthday party for Duke, and we had his 50th.
-It was so much fun with the neighbors, and then we had a 60th where we crowned him and we had lots of different hats.
-He's a man who wears different hats, too.
-But then the 70th was supposed to be a big party.
-The plans were all set and made, and along comes the fire.
-The only way I can describe the fire, when it really got going, was we'd look out the window and it sounded like you were in a freight yard with freight trains coming and going, and then you'd look around and it would look like a war zone because the flames were coming so high.
-Every once in a while there would be an explosion.
-That, of course, was a tree instead of a bomb, but there's not much difference in the two.
-The destruction that the fire wreaks is just unbelievable, but we watched it, and every night we'd go to bed and think, "Well, thank God for this day, and if we live to see another one, we'll thank God for that," and the next morning we would wake up and things hadn't really changed.
+Naomi: Another experience we had and that was very traumatic, was the Wedge Canyon fire of 2003.
+And every 10 years I have a birthday party for Duke and we had the 50th.
+It was so much fun with the neighbors and then we had a 60th where he really...
+We crowned him and we had lots of different hats and he's a man that wears different hats too.
+But then the 70th was supposed to be a big party and the plans were all set and made and along comes the fire, and the only way I can describe the fire when it really got going was we'd look out the window and it sounded like you were in a freight yard with freight trains coming and going and then you'd look around and it would look like a war zone because the flames were coming so high and every once in a while there would be an explosion and that of course was a tree instead of a bomb, but there's not much difference in the two.
+The destruction anyway that they wreak is just unbelievable, but we watched it and every night we'd go to bed and think well thank God for this day and if we live to see another one well thank God for that, and the next morning we would wake up and things hadn't really changed.

-It did burn a swath starting on Wedge Canyon and Cleft Rock and what they called the Horseshoe, and it swept on down and across the creek.
-Duke was fighting with the crews that were here, because we were a safe zone and [Larry and Ruth] Kinsolving's was a safe zone, too.
-We watched the fire go over their place and thought, "Oh no," but they survived.
-It just went over the top.
-It all happened that way because we all listened to Lynn Ogle.
-Well, not all, but some of us did, and we were prepared.
+It did burn a swath starting on Wedge Canyon and Cleft Rock and what they called the Horseshoe and swept on down and across the creek and Duke was just fighting with the crews that were here because we were a safe zone and [Ken Solvings 00:20:53] were a safe zone too and we watched the fire go over their place and thought oh no, but they survived and it just over the top.
+And it all happened that way because we all listened to Len Ogle.
+Well not all, but some of us did and we were prepared.
 We had fire hydrants.
-We had hoses coming up from the creek.
-Since our place was so easily accessible and so fire safe, they would come down, and our granddaughter Caleigh had to direct traffic.
-She finally made a sign, because she got so darn busy keeping the pump going down in the creek.
-They would drive up and stop and fill up.
-It took about seven minutes to fill and take off again, and the next truck would come and stop and fill up.
-It was that way every day.
-I think it lasted about three or four weeks?
+We had hoses coming up from the creek and our place was so easily accessible and so fire safe that they would come down and our granddaughter Callie had to direct traffic and she finally made a sign because she got so darn busy keeping the pump going down in the creek.
+They would drive up and they would stop and fill up and it took about 7 minutes to fill and take off again and the next truck would come and stop and fill up and it was that way every day.
+I think it last for how long was it, about 3 or 4 weeks?

-Karen: I believe so.
+Karen: I believe.